-It is also known as the Kesata Rai temple and was built in mid 17th century by then king Raghunath Singh.
+It is also known as the Kesata Rai temple and was built in the mid 17th century by then king Raghunath Singh.
 This is one of the most famous temples of this region, standing apart from the others because of its typical roof design.

-The third style is Duel style that is the common Nagara style temple with a long curvilinear or tapering shikhara on it and has its origins in Orissa.
-I did not see any of the temples of this style in Bishnupur.
+The third style is the Duel style that is the common Nagara style temple with a long curvilinear or tapering shikhara on it and has its origins in Orissa.
+I did not see any of the temples of this style in the town.
 Though I read about their rare existence.
 These temples were probably built in the early medieval period.

 There is a white limestone coating on the outer walls that are more or less on its way out.
 But gives an impression that this structure might have been white instead of the red that it is now from bare bricks.

-The most important aspect of Bishnupur temples was that all the temples are beautifully maintained.
+The most important aspect of these temples was that all the temples are beautifully maintained.
 They are clean and hence are very inviting.
 The lawns around the temples are well maintained, with flowers blooming everywhere and lawns surrounding them perfectly manicured.
 And unlike most temples in India, there are lawns and gardens surrounding almost all temples.
 Barring a couple that is there within the living areas of the town.
 This made the visit even more special as it may not sound something great, but it is something that we do not get usually.

 Watching so many temples in the vicinity of each other, reminded me of the temple clusters of Khajuraho.
-Each successive king, probably for the personal worship, constructed at least one temple.
-Another motive could have been to take forward and excel the art form created by their ancestors.
+Each successive King, probably for the personal worship, constructed at least one temple.
+Another motive could have been to take forward and excel in the art form created by their ancestors.

-I am sharing a few photographs of the Bishnupur Terracotta Temples here but intend to do a photo-essay on the 2-3 important Bishnupur Terracotta Temples, apart from another write-up on the art of Bishnupur.
+I am sharing a few photographs of the Bishnupur Terracotta Temples here but intend to do a photo-essay on the 2-3 important Terracotta Temples, apart from another write-up on the art of the historical town.